ASH Research Restart Award

 - Have confirmation from the applicant’s institution that at least 50% of the applicant’s full-time professional effort is devoted to research.

-- Have an MD/DO, PhD, or MD/DO-PhD or equivalent and have completed their training but do not yet hold independent faculty level positions as of the LOI deadline.
+- Have an MD/DO, PhD, or MD/DO-PhD or equivalent but do not yet hold independent faculty level positions as of the LOI deadline.

-- The applicant must be beyond residency (for MDs and MD-PhDs) or a post-doc (for PhDs) but does not yet have the title of assistant professor or equivalent.
-The experience for RTAF and the first two levels of the Scholar Award (fellow and fellow to faculty) can help determine the level of experience needed we are looking for (please ignore any financial restrictions in Scholar fellow to faculty).
+- The experience for RTAF and the first two levels of the Scholar Award (fellow and fellow to faculty) can help determine the level of experience needed we are looking for (please ignore any financial restrictions in Scholar fellow to faculty).

 - The following individuals are considered ineligible: individuals who hold independent faculty level positions (Assistant Professor, or equivalent – which may be indicated by having achieved the appointment after an external search and/or if the individual has voting rights as a member of the faculty).
 This does not include individuals serving as an ‘acting’ faculty member.